Do You Thrive on Riding the Waves in Style? (Danny Meyer-style)

 For what I do, helping writers understand, come to terms with, and make the most of, the marketplace for travel writing today, it’s very important that I not only spend time with a diverse company of writers, to understand the issues in the industry today from many different viewpoints in terms of both background and experience, but also that I spend time with those on the other side of the desk—the editors and companies that hire writers.

-I connected with editors from outlets at the top of the reputation chain in both print and online publishing, like Food & Wine, Thrillist, Epicurious, Eater, Fine Cooking, and Penguin Random House’s Taste (yes, it was a food-themed conference if you were wondering!), as well as editors from book publishers, but also people who are at the top of the game in overarching lifestyle business fields, from the co-founder of the Edible magazines to Danny Meyer, head of the Union Square Hospitality Group, who has been involved in bringing Shake Shack, OpenTable, SweetGreens and many other major concepts to life.
+I have some weeks that are heavy with both types of company.
+I connect with editors from outlets at the top of the reputation chain in both print and online publishing, like Food & Wine, Thrillist, Epicurious, Eater, Fine Cooking, and Penguin Random House’s Taste (yes, it was a food-themed conference if you were wondering!), as well as editors from book publishers, but also people who are at the top of the game in overarching lifestyle business fields, from the co-founder of the Edible magazines to Danny Meyer, head of the Union Square Hospitality Group, who has been involved in bringing Shake Shack, OpenTable, SweetGreens and many other major concepts to life.

 He introduced the concept of hospitality as surfing, and even since I heard it, it has seriously changed my outlook on both my own business and those of the people that I coach and talk to about their writing every day, and I want to share it with you.